 What knowledge and skills do you want to develop through this lesson?
 In order to effectively use media analysis and other media literacy approaches, it is crucial to start with your curriculum goals.
 In building the lesson, you'll also need to decide what vocabulary and background information students will need to have in order to navigate through this lesson - and whether the teacher will need to provide that information ahead of time, whether the students can gain that information from an assigned reading prior to the lesson, or whether the students will be able to get that information during the lesson itself.

-Media literacy is an extension of traditional literacy that applies the concepts of "reading" and "writing" to include the wide range of media forms through which we get information, ideas and impressions today [SEE What do we mean by "media"? under Selecting Media Documents].
+Media literacy is an extension of traditional literacy that applies the concepts of "reading" and "writing" to include the wide range of media forms through which we get information, ideas and impressions today.
 Media literacy skills include having access to relevant media content and technologies, awareness of our media choices and their impact on us, understanding basic aspects of media content and production, analysis of media messages, evaluation of a message's credibility and usefulness, creation of one's messages through a range of media formats, reflection on our reactions to media messages and the impact of our own media productions on others, participation in collective activities related to media analysis and production, and taking action based on these abilities.

 - Media literacy goals in Project Look Sharp lessons include the following: